 Amounts spent by the governing body on community facilities or services under s.27 of the Education Act 2002 will be treated as if spent for any purposes of the school.
-This allows the school to spend its budget on pupils who are on the roll or another maintained school or where the service provided does not have an educational benefit.
+This allows the school to spend its budget on pupils who are on the roll of another maintained school.